E1011 explores both methods of cannabis/hemp extraction

 Pros and Cons of Carbon Dioxide Extraction

 Carbon dioxide is eco-friendly since it does not pose any environmental risks.
-It is also safe for the consumer and since it does not leave any residue behind.
-It is a much better option than BHO in this regard.
+It is also safe for the consumer since it does not leave behind any residue.
+In this regard, CO2 is considered to be a better option that BHO.

 As a result, some extractors are opting for subcritical carbon dioxide extraction.
 In this method lower pressures and temperatures are utilized.
 As a result this process takes a longer time and is less efficient as compared to supercritical conditions.
-However, this method ensures that a significant amount of terpenes are preserved and the result is a much desired full-spectrum product.
+However, it does ensure that a significant amount of terpenes are preserved, and the result is a more desired full-spectrum product.

 Is There A Clear Winner?